Information for 14614IIED

 Three examples, one from South America (Bolivia) one from Africa (Uganda) and one from Asia (Nepal), help to illustrate how BirdLife’s partners have worked with local organisations as an entry point to achieving conservation and poverty reduction.
 These examples, and BirdLife International’s very rich experience in this approach worldwide, reveal that working in partnership with local organisations ensures that environment and poverty are addressed in a more holistic way, as experienced and understood by local people.
 It also has benefits in terms of sustainability, efficiency, legitimacy and respect for rights.
 However, it needs to

 be part of a broader strategy, particularly one which addresses drivers and root causes of poverty and biodiversity loss at larger scales.
 Linking local organisations to national and international networks can help to ensure that local voices are heard in such forums.

-IIED is supporting and raising the profile of local organisations in East Africa to help make the case for investing in and scaling-up community-based approaches to transforming landscapes, economies and rural societies.
+IIED supported and raised the profile of local organisations in East Africa, to help make the case for investing in and scaling-up community-based approaches to transforming landscapes, economies and rural societies.